Kitware/ParaView/Utilities/Doxygen/pages/CatalystPythonScriptV2.md

 the submodules imported via `scripts` in same order as `catalyst_initialize`.
 Again, this is generally not needed except for highly customized / advanced use-cases.

-Next, Catalyst will generate extracts using extract generators created by the module (or its submodules).
+Next, Catalyst will generate extracts using extractors created by the module (or its submodules).
 Finally, if `EnableCatalystLive` is true and the CatalystLiveTrigger is satisfied, Catalyst attempts to connect to ParaView GUI at the `CatalystLiveURL` for Live.